-Attachment C contains sample post-filing announcement text.
+Attachment B contains the FCC's mandatory post-filing announcement text for full-power television stations and Class A television stations.
+Attachment C contains mandatory post-filing announcement text for low power television stations.
 We can assist you with filling in the blanks prior to the date your announcements must begin.
 Stations broadcasting primarily in a foreign language should broadcast the announcements in that language.
+In addition, the text of the announcement must be presented on-screen during the verbal broadcast of the announcement.